ArrayLists/FizzBuzz/README.md

 # FizzBuzz

-Credits to Tom Scott for coding this in JS, this was based off of that. :)
+Credits to Tom Scott for coding this in JS, I based mine off of his. :)